joelparkerhenderson/wordbooks/pages/smart-criteria/index.md

 * Timely: The goal should have be occuring at a favorable/useful/opportune time, and with a specific timeframe for completion.
 This helps with planning and accountability, and ensures that you stay focused and motivated.

-Using the SMART criteria helps to ensure that your goals and objectives are well-defined and achievable.
-By setting specific, measurable, achievable, relevant, and time-bound goals, you can create a clear roadmap for success and increase your chances of achieving your desired outcomes.
+Using SMART criteria helps ensure that your goals and objectives are well-defined, and helps enable clearer communication and collaboration among teammates.